nzoschke/ferret/Readme.md

 Ferret *does not* implement complex platform integration tests, though these would be easy to build with the framework.

+## Test App Development

+Simple test processes follow a pattern.
+See `test/exec_run` as an example.

+First, test if the $TARGET_APP already exists, and if not create it and transfer it to the $ORG (:setup, using `heroku info || heroku create`).

+Next perform some tests on the $TARGET_APP (:run, using `heroku run true`).

+The `bash` helper will automatically log a counter for success or failure, as well as a value for the time if successful, or logs if a failure.
+Environment variables for $ORG, $TARGET_APP, etc. are pre-set for convenience.

+Tests are not limited to `bash` however.
+See `test/librato` for "tests" performed in Ruby, logging custom measurements.

 ## Platform Features

 Ferret uses many of the latest features of Heroku to make the tools secure,